 Let $L$ be a line bundle on $X$.
-For simplicity we use additive notation for the group $Div(X).$ The Euler characteristic of $L$ is denoted $\chi(X, L)$ and defined as The Hirzebruch-Riemann-Roch (HRR) formula expresses the Euler characteristic in terms of the Todd class and the Chern character of $L$:
+The Euler characteristic of $L$ is denoted $\chi(X, L)$ and defined as The Hirzebruch-Riemann-Roch (HRR) formula expresses the Euler characteristic in terms of the Todd class and the Chern character of $L$:

 Consider a smooth divisor $D \subset X$.
 We will use $D$ to denote both the divisor and its class in the intersection ring of $X$.
 In order to compute the right hand side of the Hirzebruch-Riemann-Roch formula we will use the following version of the adjunction formula (see \cite{F} Example 3.2.12):